xamarin/flex/README.md

 ## Getting started

 Currently the only way to use it is to copy the `flex.c` and `flex.h` files to your project.
-Bindings will be written in a later stage.
+Bindings will be written in a later stage for non-C languages.

 ## Demo app

 Under the `demo` directory you will find an Xcode project that will build a Mac demo app.
-The app exposes the entire set of flexbox parameters and let you create children (including nested ones), similar to how you would build a more realistic user interface.
+The app exposes the entire set of flexbox parameters and lets you create children (including nested ones), similar to how you would build a more realistic user interface.

 ## Status